-Luh’De is a Bali based Artist that often employs bold colours and compositions in a juxtaposition manner.
+Luh’De is a female emerging artist that often employs bold colours and compositions in a juxtaposition manner.
 She majored in Fine Arts at the Institut Teknologi Bandung in Indonesia, and works primarily with oils.

 Her process begins by drawing from her memories and choosing which to retrieve and vividly recall, and in effect, which to forget.
 Then, with these ‘ideal memories’, she creates the projected, manipulated visions of parallel worlds inhabited by fictional characters.